 Teen Driving Laws in Ohio

-To get a driver’s license in Ohio, teens must take the following steps.
+To get a teen driver’s license in Ohio, young drivers must take the following steps:

-3. You must complete a minimum of 50 hours of supervised behind-the-wheel driving practice, with 10 hours dedicated to night driving.
+4. You must complete a minimum of 50 hours of supervised behind-the-wheel driving practice, with 10 hours of night driving.

-When you’ve completed these steps, are at least 16 years old, and have had your TIPIC for at least six months, you can apply for an Ohio driver’s license.
+When you’ve completed these steps, are at least 16 years old, and have had your Temporary Permit for at least six months, you can apply for an Ohio driver’s license.

 Ohio’s Licensing Restrictions for Teen Drivers

-If you’re under 18, you will receive a probationary license that is subject to certain laws under Ohio’s Graduated Driver Licensing (GDL) program.
-This program places certain restrictions on teen drivers which gradually ease until you reach full driving privileges.
+If you’re under 18 and pass the road test for your license, you will receive a Probationary Driver's License under Ohio’s Graduated Driver Licensing (GDL) program.
+This program places certain restrictions on teen drivers, which are removed when you reach full driving privileges.

 If you're under the age of 16, these rules apply: